- Home

 What type of pH electrode is used?

-Plastic-bodied, double junction electrode with a Pellon® junction and gel reference electrolyte. - +
+Plastic-filled double junction electrode with Pellon® junction and gel reference electrolyte. - +

 Can I calibrate with custom pH buffers?

-Is the calibration procedure the same for freshwater and saltwater applications?
+Is the calibration procedure the same for freshwater and seawater applications?

-The procedure itself is the same; however, some users deploying the loggers in saltwater may want to use a modified version of the pH buffer that includes chemicals (like Tris buffer) to make the hydrogen ion activity in the buffer more similar to its activity in saltwater.
+The procedure itself is the same; however, some users who use the loggers in salt water may wish to use a modified version of the pH buffers that contains chemicals (e.g. Tris buffer) to make the hydrogen ion activity in the buffer more similar to their activity in salt water.

-Monitoring pH values plays an important role in industrial and environmental monitoring.
-Using a pH data logger provides information about long-term trends and conclusions on the effects of various external factors.
-Before you measure pH values using a data logger you should consider three things that can affect the measurement accuracy.
+Monitoring pH values plays an important role in industry and environmental monitoring.
+If a pH data logger is used for this purpose, it provides information about long-term trends and conclusions about the effects of various factors.
+Before you measure the pH value with a data logger, you should consider three things that can affect the measurement accuracy.

-The pH value is a representation of the hydrogen ion activity of a solution.
-The pH scale ranges from 0 (strongly acidic with a high concentration of H+ ions) to 14 (strongly alkaline with a high concentration of OH- ions).
-The most common pH measurement method uses a special hydrogen ion-selective electrode (pH electrode), which is immersed in the solution, together with a second reference electrode.
-This ion-selective electrode provides a voltage output relative to the reference electrode which varies with the ratio of hydrogen ions inside and outside the electrode.
+The pH value represents the hydrogen ion activity of a solution.
+The pH scale varies from 0 (strongly acidic with a high concentration of H+ ions) to 14 (strongly alkaline with a high concentration of OH- ions).
+The most common pH measurement method uses a special hydrogen ion-selective electrode (pH probe) immersed in the solution together with a second reference electrode.
+This ion-selective electrode provides a voltage output relative to the reference electrode that varies with the concentration ratio of hydrogen ions inside the electrode to those outside the electrode.
 The output of the reference electrode is independent of the ion ratio.
-By measuring the voltage between these two electrodes, you can determine the pH of the solution.
-However, measuring the pH of a solution is not as easy as it may initially appear.
+By measuring the voltage between these two electrodes, you can determine the pH value of the solution.
+However, measuring the pH of a solution is not as simple as it may first appear.

-Using a simple voltage data logger to record the potential between the two electrodes presents several challenges that need consideration to get accurate pH measurements:
+Using a simple voltage input data logger to record the potential between the two electrodes presents several challenges that must be considered in order to obtain accurate pH measurements:

-- Voltage levels a standard pH electrode produces are between +400 mV and -400 mV, corresponding to a pH range from 0 to 14 at room temperature. pH data loggers must therefore be able to accept positive and negative input voltages.
-In addition, the device must be sufficiently sensitive that it can accurately detect and measure small voltage changes.
-A data logger with a full scale input range of ±1 to 2 volts ensures adequate accuracy and resolution to detect changes in pH of 0.1 or less - a logger rated for an input range of 10 volts may not be able to do that accurately.
+- The voltage range of a standard pH sensor is in the range of +400 mV to -400 mV, which corresponds to a pH range of 0 to 14 at room temperature.
+Any data logger intended for pH measurements must be able to record positive and negative voltages.
+In addition, the device must be sensitive enough to accurately measure small changes in voltage.
+A data logger that provides a full input range of ±1 to 2 volts will ensure adequate accuracy and resolution to detect changes in pH of 0.1 or less - a logger designed for a full range of 10 volts may not provide the required accuracy.

-- Lastly, the influence of temperature on the output voltage of the sensor must be considered.
-The more the pH deviates from 7 and the temperature from 25 °C, the larger the error in the output voltage.
-For example, without taking temperature into account, measuring the voltage output of a probe in a solution with a pH of 2 at a temperature of 85 °C leads to errors up to .9 pH.
-In this case, you should choose a multi-channel data logger capable of processing both temperature and voltage, which can offer the option of measuring temperature and compensating the calculated pH value accordingly.
+- The final consideration in pH measurement is the effect of temperature on the output voltage of the sensor.
+The error in the output voltage worsens as you move away from a pH of 7 and the temperature deviates from 25°C. For example, without taking temperature into account, simply measuring the voltage output of a probe immersed in a solution with a pH of 2 at a temperature of 85 °C can lead to errors up to a pH of .9.
+In this case, choosing a multi-channel data logger that can handle both temperature and voltage provides the ability to measure and correct for temperature.

-3 important factors need consideration before purchasing a pH data logger for your application:
+There are 3 important factors to consider before purchasing a pH data logger for your application:

-- The small, bi-directional output voltage of the standard pH sensor
+- The small, bipolar output voltage of the standard pH sensor

-- The effects of the data logger’s input impedance load on the measurement accuracy
+- The effect of the input impedance load of the data logger on measurement accuracy

-- The need to consider the influence of temperature on the output of the pH sensor.
+- The need to consider the effect of temperature on the output of the pH sensor